Covid in Scotland: Record demand leads to PCR test result delays

 On Monday PCR test appointments were temporarily unavailable in large parts of Scotland due to continued high demand.

+Scotland's national clinical director Jason Leitch told BBC Radio's Good Morning Scotland the delays were caused by the scale of demand.

+"Quite a lot of people went for testing before Christmas in order to try and get Christmas celebrations that were safe if they had symptoms, or if they had contact," he said.

-Among those affected by the delay were Nicola and Paul Jenkins, from Glenboig in North Lanarkshire, who had to cancel plans to host Christmas dinner for their wider family.
+Others affected by the issue were Nicola and Paul Jenkins, from Glenboig in North Lanarkshire, who had to cancel plans to host Christmas dinner for their wider family.

 The couple and their 18-month-old son, Jack, took PCR tests on 23 December after Mr Jenkins, 36, tested positive on a lateral flow device.